 How to get to the Taj Mahal

-This stunning tribute to the emperor’s favourite wife is actually 203 kilometres away in Agra but Delhi is a popular starting point for explorations to the 17th century structure.
-Many private tours leave from the city centre but public transport will also get you there.
-The quickest option is the Gatimaan Express, a high-speed train that will carry you from Delhi’s Nizamuddin Railway Station to Agra Cantonment station in just under two hours.
+This stunning tribute to the emperor’s favourite wife is actually about 200 kilometres away in Agra but Delhi is a popular starting point for explorations to the 17th-century structure.
+Many private tours leave from the city centre, but public transport will also get you there.
+The quickest option is the Gatimaan Express, a high-speed train that will carry you from Delhi’s Hazrat Nizamuddin to Agra Cantonment station in just under two hours.

 Phone calls and mobile data

 Before you land, disable data roaming and don’t answer incoming calls on your mobile phone if you want to keep your monthly bill in check.
 Invest in a prepaid travel SIM card if keeping in touch with home is important, or buy a prepaid Indian SIM card.

 To call Australia, dial +61 followed by the phone number – including the area code minus the zero.
 So, to call a Sydney landline telephone, you would dial +61 2 then the phone number.
 To call a mobile phone, use the same country code and dial the mobile number minus the first zero.